Kazakhstan: Human rights

 Kazakhstan was ranked 142nd out of 180 countries in Reporters Without Borders' Press Freedom Index for 2024; previously it ranked 134th for 2023.

 Kazakhstan's human rights situation has been described as poor by independent observers.
 In its 2015 report of human rights in the country, Human Rights Watch said that "Kazakhstan heavily restricts freedom of assembly, speech, and religion."
 It has also described the government as authoritarian.
 In 2014, authorities closed newspapers, jailed or fined dozens of people after peaceful but unsanctioned protests, and fined or detained worshipers for practising religion outside state controls.
 Government critics, including opposition leader Vladimir Kozlov, remained in detention after unfair trials.
 In mid-2014, Kazakhstan adopted new criminal, criminal executive, criminal procedural, and administrative codes, and a new law on trade unions, which contain articles restricting fundamental freedoms and are incompatible with international standards.
 Torture remains common in places of detention."
 However, Kazakhstan has achieved significant progress in reducing the prison population.
 The 2016 Human Rights Watch report commented that Kazakhstan "took few meaningful steps to tackle a worsening human rights record in 2015, maintaining a focus on economic development over political reform."
 Some critics of the government have been arrested for allegedly spreading false information about the COVID-19 pandemic in Kazakhstan.
 Various police reforms, like creation of local police service and zero-tolerance policing, aimed at bringing police closer to local communities, have not improved cooperation between policemen and ordinary citizens.

-According to a U.S. government report released in 2014, in Kazakhstan:
+According to a US government report released in 2014, in Kazakhstan:

 The law does not require police to inform detainees that they have the right to an attorney, and police did not do so.
 Human rights observers alleged that law enforcement officials dissuaded detainees from seeing an attorney, gathered evidence through preliminary questioning before a detainee's attorney arrived, and in some cases used corrupt defense attorneys to gather evidence.